 In this article, we are going to discuss some popular ways of MariaDB backup and restore.
 And the first question you can face using MariaDB is what is the difference between Logical and Physical backups?

-While the logical MariaDB backup is just a set of SQL statements such as CREATE TABLE, CREATE DATABASE and INSERT which are necessary to restore the data, the physical MariaDB backup implies a process of copying of physical directories or data files on a disk.
+While the logical MariaDB backup is just a set of SQL statements such as CREATE TABLE IF NOT EXISTS, CREATE DATABASE and INSERT which are necessary to restore the data, the physical MariaDB backup implies a process of copying of physical directories or data files on a disk.

 Please consider the following facts about logical and physical backups: